 Crown Super Deluxe

-Named after the Toyota Crown Deluxe taxis used since the 80s in Japan, Black Sheep Restaurants’ latest offering takes over the quiet mezzanine space on LKF Tower, revamping the former Bread Street Kitchen space into a lavish and nostalgic teppanyaki affair, reminiscent of (in)famous US chain Benihana founded by wrestler-turned-proprietor Rocky Aoki.
+Named after the Toyota Crown Deluxe taxis used since the 80s in Japan, Black Sheep Restaurants’ latest offering takes over the quiet mezzanine space on LKF Tower, revamping the former Bread Street Kitchen space into a lavish and nostalgic teppanyaki affair, inspired by the legacy of wrestler-turned-restaurateur Rocky Aoki, who founded the (in)famous theatrical teppanyaki chain Benihana.
 With a sprinkle of third culture charm, the gilded space offers set menus featuring premium ingredients such as A5 Kagoshima Wagyu, spiny lobster, market sashimi fresh from Toyosu, Tokushima tomatoes and more.
 After the spectacle of teppan dining, guests are invited to enjoy the rest of the evening in a 30-seat dessert and whisky lounge showcasing signature Japanese drams and American bourbons.
 Bookings are open from 12 June onwards.

 Crown Super Deluxe, M/F, LKF Tower, 33 Wyndham Street, Central, Hong Kong